 View full blog post: SHIPWRECK BEACH ON KAUAI – CLIFF JUMP, COASTAL WALK, WHALES, TURTLES

 Ho’oip’i Falls Trail on Kauai is a short but action-packed hike taking you to two waterfalls.
-The first falls is a great spot for cliff jumping or a refreshing dip.
+The first waterfall is a great spot for cliff jumping or a refreshing dip.
 The second falls is one you may recognize from the film Jurassic Park.
 The trail is very muddy at times but leads you through some unbelievable scenes as vines and ferns are strewn throughout huge trees on either side of the Ho’opi’i Falls trail.

 There is also a rock pool halfway down the waterfall to check out.
 It’s pretty much a natural hot tub… minus the heat.
 Around the corner from the first falls is another cliff jump people were doing while we were there but we just jumped right at the falls then continued on hiking.

 The main falls are in a famous location.
 It is the scene of Amber Mine from Jurassic Park.
 It doesn’t look quite the same and a lot greener when I visited but nonetheless, you will find yourself standing on a Hollywood set as you watch the water flow down Ho’opi’i Falls.
-This is one of the best short hikes on Kauai and even has a bonus cliff jump!

 View full blog post: HO’OPI’I FALLS HIKE & CLIFF JUMP ON KAUAI